vacenz/vace.nz/README.md

 ## Getting Started

-- Install: `npm install -g generator-react-server`
+- `npm install -g generator-react-server` to install.
-- `node server.js` To run the site
+- `node server.js` to run the site
 - `gulp` to rebuild client side components with browserify.